How AOC inadvertently sparked the New York attorney general’s Trump lawsuit

 The lawsuit also named Mr Lieberman, the former chief financial officer for the Trump Organization.
 Specifically, it said that Mr Weisselberg helped Mr Trump make fraudulent statements of financial condition regarding his properties.

-“And where would the committee find more information on this, do you think we need to review his financial statements and his tax returns,” she said.
+“And where would the committee find more information on this, do you think we need to review his financial statements and his tax returns,” Ms Ocasio-Cortez said.

 “Yes, and you’d find it at the Trump Org,” Mr Cohen said.